sumpygump/opie-datapack/README.md

 And `{worldname}` is the name of the world that you have previously created where you want the datapack to be loaded.

+While Minecraft is running, inside Minecraft:
+ - Use `/datapack list enabled` to list the loaded datapacks
+ - Use `/reload` to reload the datapack

 ## To build (development only)

 Run `make` to make the zip file if there were any changes in the `data` folder